 I’m a writer of true stories, personal essays, and memoir; this usually means disclosing things I’m not “supposed to.”
 So that’s what I do—whether it’s about growing up with a CIA dad, swimming with sharks in the San Francisco Bay, or facing cancer and how I chose to move with it instead of “fighting it.”
 I seek to cultivate compassion and truth in all my writing.

-My dad joined the CIA when I was a baby and shortly after we moved to Athens.
+My dad joined the CIA before I was born, and shortly after we moved to Athens.
 Just in time for a coup.
 I’ve spent years trying to learn what my Cold War father’s role was in that event.
 And though we left when I was still a child, Greece is a place I return to often.
 I moved around frequently after Athens until I landed in Boston for college and it became my new home.
 I received a master’s in education from Harvard and taught G.E.D. to high school dropouts.
 After years apart, I reconnected with my college flame, Susan, a comic book writer, and lawyer, and moved to her treehouse in Oakland.
 That’s where I currently live and write.
 I’m an Oaklander now.
-Oh and I’ve recently started posting essays on Medium.
-Click here to read my latest—Living in the Shadow of a Spy.